 On April 6, 2001, Pacific Gas & Electric Company (PG&E) filed for voluntary protection under Chapter 11 of the Bankruptcy Code.
 PG&E is one of the largest taxpayers in the City with 0.92% of the total fiscal year 2003-04 assessed property values; however, since filing for bankruptcy protection, PG&E has continued to pay all taxes and franchise fees as they have come due.
 PG&E filed with the United States Bankruptcy Court a statement that all conditions to effectiveness of its plan of reorganization had been satisfied, and on April 13, 2004 filed a notice to advise creditors that the reorganization plan has become effective.
-The City continues to have a claim against PG&E totaling approximately \$10 million.
-PG&E has also filed suit against the City for \$19.5 million.
+The City continues to have claims against PG&E with an aggregate value of \$17.1 million.
+PG&E has also filed suit against the City for \$31.1 million.
 Under its confirmed plan of reorganization, PG&E will pay in full or otherwise satisfy undisputed claims of creditors on the effective date or as soon as practicable thereafter.